Alllexklar/Alllexklar/README.md

 ### Hi there 👋

-Currently building a e-learning plattform for social sciences
+Currently building an e-learning plattform for social sciences